 Quick Start

-This guide walks you through a complete end-to-end example -- from installing the NuGet packages to seeing the generated SQL.
+This guide walks you through a complete end-to-end example — from installing the NuGet packages to seeing the translated output for your provider.

 Prerequisites